kubedb/docs/docs/guides/mariadb/distributed/opsrequest/horizontal_scale.md

 # Horizontal Scale Distributed MariaDB

-This guide will show you how to use `KubeDB` Enterprise operator to horizontally scale a distributed MariaDB Galera cluster across multiple Kubernetes clusters.
+This guide will show you how to use `KubeDB` Opsrequest operator to horizontally scale a distributed MariaDB Galera cluster across multiple Kubernetes clusters.

 > **Note:** All other `OpsRequest` operations behave consistently in a distributed environment.
 Only `HorizontalScaling` has cluster-specific considerations covered in this guide.